• Home

 • key: The key of the feature flag requested.

 • variation: The variation of the flag requested.
 The SDK stores flag variation values in an array.
 This value corresponds to the index of the variation the array.
-Boolean flags show as 0 or 1 for true and false, and other flag types are numbered starting with 0 for their different variations.
+Boolean flags show as 0 or 1 for true and false.
+For other flags, the array index starts at 0 for the different variations.

 • variationName: The evaluated variation's name, if it exists.
 If the evaluated variation doesn't have a name, this field doesn't appear.